Harshyadav02/K8s-Microservices-Deployment/README.md

 - Sensitive data is stored in `mysql/secret.yaml`
 - Persistent storage is configured via `pv.yaml` and `pvc.yaml`

+### Metrics Server Configuration
+The Metrics Server is required for collecting resource metrics from Kubelets and exposing them through the Kubernetes metrics API.
+This enables:
+- Horizontal Pod Autoscaling
+- Resource usage monitoring
+- Performance monitoring

 ### Autoscaling
 All services are configured with Horizontal Pod Autoscaling (HPA) for automatic scaling based on CPU/Memory usage.
+To use HPA:
+1. Ensure Metrics Server is running
+2. Check HPA status: `kubectl get hpa`
+3. Monitor resource metrics: `kubectl top pods`

 ## Service Dependencies

+1. Metrics Server must be running for HPA functionality
-1. Config Server must be running before other services
+2. Config Server must be running before other services
-2. Service Registry should be available for service discovery
+3. Service Registry should be available for service discovery
-3. MySQL database must be running before the microservices
+4. MySQL database must be running before the microservices
-4. Microservices can be deployed in any order after the above
+5. Microservices can be deployed in any order after the above
-5. API Gateway should be deployed last
+6. API Gateway should be deployed last

 ## Monitoring and Maintenance